-GLOBAL ROAMER CORPORATION (formerly ROVERDRIVE GEAR CORPORATION) is a Vancouver based company that specializes in the manufacture of overdrives for Land Rover vehicles.
-We are the only supplier of overdrives for both Series and Defender Land Rovers.
+GLOBAL ROAMER CORPORATION is a Canadian company that specializes in the manufacture of overdrives for Land Rover vehicles.
+We are the world's only supplier of overdrives for both Series and Defender Land Rovers.

-All research and development of our products is done on our own premises where we have a well-equipped machine shop and assembly area.
+All research and development of our products is done on our own premises in West Vancouver, British Columbia, where we have a well-equipped machine shop and assembly area.
 We are located next to one of the finest wilderness test areas, British Columbia's Coast Mountains.

-Over the past ten years, our expedition team has covered over 50,000 miles in Africa, Australia, Europe, and North America, using our overdrive in the most severe conditions.
+We drive Land Rovers and we drive them long distances.
+Over the past fifteen years, our expedition team has covered over 50,000 miles in Africa, Australia, Europe, and North America, using our overdrive in the most severe conditions.

 HISTORY - DEVELOPMENT OF THE GLOBAL ROAMER OVERDRIVE

-We started with the premise that an overdrive should be quiet running.
-This meant discarding the crude ‘back gear’ designs used in the past.
-With memories of a quiet running Laycock overdrive in a long dismantled Sunbeam Rapier, we opted for an epicyclical gear train.
+The project started with the premise that an overdrive should be quiet running.
+This meant discarding the crude 'back gear' designs used in the past.
+With memories of a quiet running Laycock overdrive in a long-dismantled Sunbeam Rapier, we opted for an epicyclical gear train.